Confirm you are Discharged from Bankruptcy

 - The address you lived at when you were declared bankrupt (if different)

 The confirmation of discharge letter provided by the Insolvency Service simply confirms the recorded date you were discharged.
-In some circumstances you may require more formal proof.
+If you want a Certificate of Discharge you will have to make a formal application.

 If you used a Debt Relief Order (DRO) the moratorium period lasts for 12 months.
 After this time the Order automatically comes to an end.
 You will not receive any confirmation from the Official receiver that your DRO has finished.

 You can check the date that your DRO is due to finish on the Insolvency register.
 However this record will only remain for 3 months after that date.
-Then there is then no publically accessible record of your DRO ever having existed.
+Then there is then no public record of Order ever having existed.

 If you wish you can request a letter confirming your are discharged from your debts.
 The insolvency service has a dedicated Debt Relief Order team based in Plymouth.
 The telephone number to contact the team is 01752 635200 Alternatively you can e-mail your request directly to the DRO team at DRO.Unit@insolvency.gov.uk.